Hector Guimard: The Guimard Building and final works

-Despite his success with the facade competition, his late work appeared old fashioned, particularly compared with the modernism of the Paris buildings of Robert Mallet-Stevens, August Perret, and Le Corbusier.
+Despite his success with the façade competition, his late work appeared old fashioned, particularly compared with the modernism of the Paris buildings of Robert Mallet-Stevens, Auguste Perret, and Le Corbusier.
 Between 1926 and 1930 he built several residential buildings in the same neighborhood as his home in the 16th arrondissement, which still exist.
-These include the Hôtel Houyvet, at 2 Villa Flore and 120 Avenue Mozart, built for the industrialist Michel Antoine Paul Houyhvet.
-His last recorded work was La Guimardière, an apartment building on Avenue Le Nôtre, Vaucresson in the Hauts-de-Seine suburb of Paris.
+These include the Hôtel Houyvet, at 2 villa Flore and 120 avenue Mozart, built for the industrialist Michel Antoine Paul Houyhvet.
+His last recorded work was La Guimardière, an apartment building on avenue le Nôtre, Vaucresson in the Hauts-de-Seine suburbs of Paris.
 It was completed in about 1930, but was demolished in March–April 1969.

-As early as 1918 he took steps to assure that his work would be documented and would survive.
+As early as 1918, he took steps to assure that his work would be documented and would survive.
 He obtained space in the former orangerie of the Château de Saint-Germain-en-Laye, where he deposited models of his buildings and hundreds of designs.
 In 1936 he donated a large collection of his designs to Alfred Barr, the director of the Museum of Modern Art in New York.
-In 1937 he received authorisation to put thirty cases of models in the cellars of the National Museum of Antiquities in Saint-Germaine-en-Laye.
+In 1937, he received authorisation to put 30 cases of models in the cellars of the National Museum of Antiquities in Saint-Germaine-en-Laye.

 Guimard served as a member of the jury judging architectural works at the 1937 Paris Exposition, where he could hardly miss the monumental pavilion of Nazi Germany and the threat it presented.
 His wife was Jewish, and he was alarmed by the approaching likelihood of war.
 In September 1938 he and his wife settled in New York City.
 He died on 20 May 1942 at the Hotel Adams on Fifth Avenue.
 He is buried in Gate of Heaven Cemetery in Hawthorne, New York, about 25 miles north of New York City.